-3 Cf. V. Şotropa, Împăratul Iosif II în Districtul Năsăudului, in: Arhiva Someşană, nr.4, Năsăud, 1926; C. Sassu, Jurnalul de călătorie al Împăratului Iosif al II-lea, in: Arhivele Olteniei, nr.39-40/1928; I. Negru, Contribuții la cunoașterea Banatului.
-Jurnalul de călătorie din 1773 al împăratului Iosif al II-lea, in: Revista Institutului Banat-Crișana, XI, July-August, 1943; C. Feneșan, Însemnări despre românii bănățeni într-un jurnal de călătorie din 1817, in: Banatica, 12, Reșița.
-1993 interpretation of these events was structured around at least three or analytical perspectives: history. anthropology and cultural anthropology.
-All of these interpretive directions validate the assertion that "royal entrances" produce a complex semiotic and semantic set in their historical and social manifestations1.
-Discussions of "roval entrances" as historical events were generally surpassed by the analyses of the social and cultural phenomenona triggered by them and accompanying them, beyond which we can obtain a series of historical, symbolic, political and religious meanings.
-J. Huizinga underlines the way in which "royal entrances" launch the spectacle and festive manifestations at the meeting point of "word and image".
-These "royal entrances" were accompanied by "tableaux-vivant" and "personnages" as theatrical perforances or allegorical stagings.
+"Royal entrances," exceptional events in the life of a Western medieval community (town or castle) turned into themes and motives in the discourse and representation circumscribed mainly to the power and secondly, to the feast, the spectacle.
+The interpretation of these events was structured around at least three directions or analytical perspectives: history, historical anthropology and cultural anthropology.
+All of these interpretive directions validate the assertion that "royal entrances" produce a complex semiotic and semantic set in their historical and social manifestations.4 Discussions of "royal entrances" as historical events were generally surpassed by the analyses of the social and cultural phenomena triggered by them and accompanying them, beyond which we can obtain a series of historical. symbolic, political and religious meanings, J. Huizinga underlines the way in which "royal entrances" launch the spectacle and festive manifestations at the meeting point of "word and image."
+These "royal entrances" were accompanied by "tableaux-vivant" and "personnages" as theatrical perfomances or allegorical stagings.
 These living pictures were created with great scenographic phantasy with the help of adjacent mechanic installations or equipment.
-In Paris, for example, at the "royal entrance" of Isabella of Bavaria, wife of King Charles VI, "a white stag with gilded horns and a crown round the neck stood on a throne raising a sword while an angel descended 'par engins bien faits' from the spires of the Notre Dame Cathedral... and placed a crown on its head, then disappeared."2 Royal entrances appear therefore as predominantly visual events in the collective memory and the impact of pomp enlights the historiographic or memorialistic narrativism.
+In Paris, for example, at the "royal entrance" of Isabella of Bavaria, wife of King Charles VI, "a white stag with gilded horns and a crown round the neck stood on a throne raising a sword while an angel descended "par engins bien faits" from the spires of the Notre Dame Cathedral... and placed a crown on its head, then disappeared."5 Royal entrances appear therefore as predominantly visual events in the collective memory and the impact of pomp enlightens the historiographic or memorialistic narrativism.

 The visual theme of "royal entrances" was most often populated by characters and arranged in allegorical pictures which recompose a mythologic and legendary universe.
 At his entrance in Antwerp in 1520 Charles V was accompanied by nymphs and goddesses, and there were mermaids in the allegorical scenes at the entrance of Louis VI or Philip the Good in Ghent: naked mermaids swam in the river Lys.
-Royal entrances freed not only imagination but also the constraints of pudency at the end of the Middle Ages:
+Royal entrances freed not only imagination but also the constraints of pudency at the end of the Middle Ages: naked nymphs, goddesses and mermaids accompanied them.
+Other examples of the surpassing of constraints were royal entrances accompanied by mythological figures in hypostases which convey irony, carnival and burlesque.
+At the entrance of Charles the Bold in Lille in 1848, there was "an obese Venus, a weak Juno and a hunchbacked Minerya with a golden crown on her head."6